-2. On 31 December 2020, Hengtong Light Guide and Jiangsu Yingke Optical Material Technology Company Limited (江蘇盈科光導科技有限公司) ("Yingke Optical Material") entered into a lease agreement (the "Lease Agreement") in relation to the lease of the factory premises from Hengtong Light Guide to Yingke Optical Material for production of optical fibre preforms from 1 January 2021 to 31 December 2023.
+2. On 31 December 2020, Hengtong Light Guide and Jiangsu Yingke Optical Material Technology Company Limited\ (江蘇盈科光導科技有限公司) ("Yingke Optical Material") entered into a lease agreement (the "Lease Agreement") in relation to the lease of the factory premises from Hengtong Light Guide to Yingke Optical Material for production of optical fibre preforms from 1 January 2021 to 31 December 2023.
+In view of the expiry of the Lease Agreement, Hengtong Light Guide and Yingke Optical Material renewed the Lease Agreement annually thereafter for a term of one year each on 31 December 2023 and 31 December 2024.